mozman/ezdxf/docs/source/tutorials/image.rst

     import ezdxf

-    dwg = ezdxf.new('AC1015')  # image requires the DXF R2000 format or newer
+    dwg = ezdxf.new('AC1015')  # image requires the DXF R2000 format or later
     my_image_def = dwg.add_image_def(filename='mycat.jpg', size_in_pixel=(640, 360))
     # The IMAGEDEF entity is like a block definition, it just defines the image